-To locate articles and texts about the factors influencing the decision to opt for a natural delivery following a cesarean section, extensive searches were conducted on various databases, including Scopus, Pub Med, Web of Science, and Embase.
+To locate articles and texts about the factors influencing the decision to opt for a natural delivery following a cesarean section, extensive search was conducted through various databases including Scopus, PubMed, Web of Science and Embase.
 The search was not restricted by any time limit and encompassed all relevant material until June 1, 2023.
-The search terms employed were based on English keywords as per MESH, which included "Vaginal birth after cesareans," "Vaginal Birth after cesarean," "Trial of labor after cesarean," and "Repeated Cesarian section."
-The Farsi equivalent keywords were utilized to search the Persian SID, MagIran, and Iran Medex databases.
+The search terms employed were based on English keywords as per MESH, which included "Vaginal birth after cesarean section," "Vaginal Birth after cesarean," "Trial of labor after cesarean," and "Repeat Cesarian section."
+The Farsi equivalent keywords were utilized to search the Persian inclujnding SID, Magiran, and Iran Medex.
 Furthermore, the researchers conducted a manual search to identify the sources of articles that met the entry conditions.
-The search process was independently performed by two researchers (ZI/MV).
+The search process independently performed by two researchers (ZI and MV).

-The inclusion criteria in this study reviews all relevant articles, both quantitative and qualitative, that examine the factors influencing natural delivery after a cesarean section, Farsi or English language.

-The exclusion criteria in Articles with no full-text access, Paper abstracts delivered at conferences, Letters to the editor or case reports, Non-Farsi or non-English language articles.
+All relevant articles, both quantitative and qualitative, that examined the factors influencing vaginal birth after cesarean sectionin Farsi or English language were included in the review.
+Articles with no full-text access, abstracts delivered at conferences, Letters to the editor or case reports were excluded from the study.

-In the initial search, a total of 550 articles were discovered.
-Following the elimination of duplicate articles, a thorough evaluation was conducted on 150 articles to determine their compliance with the inclusion criteria.
+In the initial search, a total of 550 articles were retrieved.
+Following removal of duplicate articles, a thorough evaluation was conducted on 150 articles to determine their compliance with the inclusion criteria.
 The study excluded 117 articles that did not meet the inclusion criteria.
-Furthermore, six article abstracts and three articles (letters to the editor) were excluded from the study due to having the exclusion criteria.
+Furthermore, nine articles including six conference abstract) and three letters to the editor were excluded from the study due to having the exclusion criteria.
 The review comprised a total of 24 articles.
-The selection process for these articles adhered to the flowchart outlined in PRISMA 2021(24)(Figure 1).
+The selection process for these articles adhered to the flowchart outlined in PRISMA 2020(24)(Figure 1).

-The study involved а comprehensive examination of the complete content of 24 articles, where two researchers (ZJ/MV) collaborated to extract relevant data.
-If there was a lack of consensus among researchers regarding the selection of crucial data, the fourth researcher (MM), who holds a senior position would assume the responsibility of thoroug examination of the articles and providing the ultimate assessment.
-The table for data extraction comprises various elements such as the name of the first author, the type of study conducted, the sample size, the year of publication, the country name, and the factors that influenced the decision to opt for VBAC (Table 1).
-The avoidance of quantitatively combining the results of the studies in this research was due to the nature of review, which was narrative.
-The data analysis encompassed a comprehensive evaluation of articles, qualitative summaries, and ultimate conclusions.
+The study involved a comprehensive examination of the complete content of 24 articles, where two researchers (ZI and MV) collaborated to extract relevant data.
+If there was a lack of consensus among researchers regarding the selection of crucial data, the fourth researcher (MM), who holds a senior position had the responsibility of thoroug examination of articles and providing the ultimate assessment.
+The table for data extraction comprised various data including the name of the first author, the type of study conducted, the sample size, the year of publication, the country name, and the factors that influenced the decision to opt for VBAC (Table 1).
+The avoidance of quantitative analysis of the studies in this research was due to the nature of review, which was narrative.
+The data analysis encompassed a comprehensive evaluation of the studies, qualitative summaries, and presenting ultimate conclusions.